rickstaa/stable-gym/CONTRIBUTING.md

 We use Github to host code, track issues and feature requests, and accept pull requests.

-## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
+### We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests

 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow)).
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `main`.
 2. Add tests if you've added code that should be tested.
 3. If you've changed APIs, update the documentation.
+4. If you changed the documentation, please ensure it builds (see [Documentation guidelines](#documentation-guidelines)).
-4. Ensure the test suite passes (i.e. `npm run test`).
+5. Ensure the test suite passes (i.e. `npm run test`).
 If snapshots fail, please check if this is intended and update the snapshots if necessary using the `npm run test:update:snapshot` command.
-5. Make sure your code lints.
+6. Make sure your code lints.
-6. Commit your changes.
+7. Commit your changes.
-7. Create a pull request to pull the changes of your development branch onto the `main` branch.
+8. Create a pull request to pull the changes of your development branch onto the `main` branch.
-8. Ensure that all the [pull request checks](https://github.com/rickstaa/stable-gym/actions) were successful.
+9. Ensure that all the [pull request checks](https://github.com/rickstaa/stable-gym/actions) were successful.

-## Report bugs using Github's [issues](https://github.com/rickstaa/stable-gym/issues)
+### Report bugs using Github's [issues](https://github.com/rickstaa/stable-gym/issues)

 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/rickstaa/stable-gym/issues/new/choose); it's that easy!

-## Write bug reports with detail, background, and sample code
+#### Write bug reports with detail, background, and sample code

 [This is an example](http://stackoverflow.com/q/12488905/180626) of a bug report, and I think it's a good model.
 Here's [another example from Craig Hockenberry](http://www.openradar.me/11905408), an app developer greatly respected in the community.